California Fisheries Q&A with Dan Bacher

 Dan

 California salmon are incredibly resilient.
-They are not fragile.
 Conditions that would kill, say, Atlantic salmon are tolerable to them.
-They can adapt to warmer temperatures and to the periodic drying-out of tributaries.
+They have historically adapted to warmer temperatures and to the periodic drying-out of tributaries.
 You really have to screw up an ecosystem to wipe out California Chinook salmon.
 That said, we’ve really screwed up the Central Valley ecosystem, and our salmon are in freefall.
 Sacramento River fall-run chinook were the mainstay of the fishery.
-Not too long ago, millions of adult spawners would return each year.
-This year (2024), the fall-run forecast is for 213,000 adult fish, and even that seems unduly optimistic to me.
+Not too long ago, hundreds of thousands of adult spawners would return each year.
+This year (2024), the fall-run forecast is for 213,000 adult fish on the ocean, and even that seems unduly optimistic to me.
 And this is the fourth year since 2008 that we’ve seen a complete closure of the salmon season.
 Stretches of the Sacramento and American Rivers where I used to see thousands of spawning fish are now empty.
 I remember I fished the American in 2002, and there were 150,000 salmon in the lower river.
-Then the massive uptick in water exports happened in 2003, and by 2005, the fish were gone.
-Completely gone.
+Then the massive uptick in water exports happened in 2003, and by 2005, the run numbers were declining.

 Furthermore, that’s just the fall-run.
 The spring-run and winter-run – which are listed as endangered fish – have totally collapsed.
 The spring-run was once more abundant than the fall-run, and they were very large, strong fish.
 When the spring-run was listed in 2003, the total adult return to the Sacramento River was 1,479 fish.
 Last year, only 106 returned to the Upper Sacramento tributaries, and only 100 returned to Butte Creek, their primary stronghold.
 It was the lowest return on record – and more than 90% of those fish died due to warm and low water.